Defect #572

 To consider performace of this.

-#2 Updated by Pablo Ojanguren about 10 years ago
+Updated by Pablo Ojanguren over 12 years ago

 Fixed in commit 204e97d